csmith/centauri/README.md

 Centauri can listen directly on a Tailscale network instead of a public TCP port, removing the need for complex configuration or sidecar containers.
-Simply change the "frontend" setting to "tailscale", supply an API key, and you're done!
+Change the "frontend" setting to "tailscale", supply an API key, and Centauri will connect directly to your Tailscale network!

+If running in Docker, you will need to persist the directory at `/home/nonroot/.config` or the Tailscale client will lose its authorisation whenever the container restarts.

 ## Configuration